Davidson County Woman Charged with TennCare Doctor Shopping

-NASHVILLE – A Davidson County woman has been indicted for TennCare fraud involving “doctor shopping,” or using TennCare benefits to go to multiple doctors in a short time period to obtain controlled substances.
+NASHVILLE, TN - A Davidson County woman is charged with TennCare fraud involving doctor shopping, which is the crime of using TennCare state healthcare insurance benefits to go to multiple doctors to obtain prescriptions for controlled substances.

-TennCare fraud involving doctor shopping is a Class E felony carrying a sentence of up to two years in prison on each charge.
-District Attorney Victor S. Johnson, III will be prosecuting this case.
+TennCare fraud is a Class E felony carrying a sentence of up to two years in prison per charge.
+District Attorney General Victor S. Johnson, III will be prosecuting this case.

 The OIG, which is separate from TennCare, began full operation in February 2005 and has investigated cases leading to over $3.5 million paid in restitution and recoupment to TennCare, with a total estimated cost avoidance of over $173 million for the TennCare program, according to latest figures.
 To date, over 1,900 people have been charged with TennCare fraud.

 Through the OIG Cash for Tips Program established by the Legislature, Tennesseans can get cash rewards for TennCare fraud tips that lead to convictions.
 Anyone can report suspected TennCare fraud by calling 1-800-433-3982 toll-free from anywhere in Tennessee, or log on to www.tn.gov/tnoig and follow the prompts that read "Report TennCare Fraud."